Leekeidan/road-cyclist-neck-supplement/README.md

 The chain runs signal extraction, which produces a per-participant results tree, and every chapter analysis consumes it.
 The steps below name what each stage produces, so that any table in `data/` can be located in the chain.
-Script names are given to identify each step unambiguously; the scripts themselves are not deposited here (see [Code availability](#code-availability)).
+Script names identify each step unambiguously.

 ### 0. Extraction (MATLAB): produces the per-participant results tree